PengBoXiangShang/torchsketch/README.md

   - TorchSketch supports self-supervised learning study for sketch.
   - TorchSketch, beyond free-hand sketch research, also has some universal components that are applicable to the studies for other deep learning topics.

+## Citations
+If you find this code useful to your research, please cite our paper "Deep Learning for Free-Hand Sketch: A Survey" ([https://arxiv.org/abs/2001.02600](https://arxiv.org/abs/2001.02600)):

+## License
+This project is licensed under the MIT License